ktonon/two-medium-model/README.md

 - **Gravity** is the macroscopic result of accumulated GCM shadowing from many particles acting in concert.

-By tracing all interactions back to a single mechanism---the dynamic cooperation between LCM elasticity and GCM flux---2MM provides a unified physical origin for force behavior across all scales.
+By tracing all interactions back to a single mechanism—the dynamic cooperation between LCM elasticity and GCM flux—2MM provides a unified physical origin for force behavior across all scales.
 In this sense, the model does not contain multiple independent forces at all. **Every interaction reduces to a single kind of physical event: an inelastic